jotego/jtcps/README.md

 And that will produce the .rom file and a .arc file.
 The .arc file can be used to start the core and directly load the game rom file.
 Note that the RBF name must be JTCPS1.RBF for it to work.
 The three files must be in the root folder.

+*Important*: make sure to have the latest firmware and latest version of the mra tool.

 Copy the RBF, .arc and .rom files to MiST and enjoy!

 ## Notes